Evidence-based Physiotherapy represents the highest level of Physiotherapy practice.

 Do I need a Doctor referral to access Physiotherapy services?

-There is no need for a Doctor referral to access our Physiotherapy services, unless you wish to claim via Medicare, DVA or Private Health Insurance.
+There is no need for a Doctor referral to access our Physiotherapy services, unless you wish to claim via Medicare, DVA or some select Private Health Funds.

 What equipment do I require for Telehealth (online video call) consultations?